City of South Perth: Wards

-All of these councillors are independent/unaligned.
-Blake D'Souza was 21 when elected in 2017.

 Suburbs

 The suburbs of the City of South Perth with population and size figures based on the most recent Australian census:

 The suburbs of the City of South Perth are known for being very affluent due to their proximity to the river, private schools and the CBD, all are well above the state's average.
 The following table contains the suburbs and their median house price, bar Karawara.
 House prices have dramatically increased in Como and Kensington, while being stagnant in South Perth, Manning and Salter Point, and dramatically falling in Waterford and Karawara.

 Education

 The City of South Perth is home to numerous primary schools, and five major secondary schools.